person smiling while standing in front of Old Centre

 BIOGRAPHY

-Dr. Peter L. Haffner is an Assistant Professor of Art History and he teaches the arts of Africa and the Black Atlantic.
+Dr. Peter L. Haffner is an Assistant Professor of Art History and affiliated faculty of African and African-American Studies and Latin-American Studies.
+He teaches on the arts of Haiti and the Black Atlantic, as well as global modern and contemporary arts.
 Before joining Centre’s faculty in 2019 he was a Smithsonian Institution Postdoctoral Fellow at the National Museum of African Art.
 His interdisciplinary arts-based research centers on the work of Haitian artists and the complex global cultural dynamics in which it is produced, exhibited and circulated.
 He earned his Ph.D. in Culture and Performance in 2017 from UCLA’s Department of World Arts & Cultures/Dance.
 He also holds a BA in Art History from Bard College and has a professional background in arts administration.

 COURSES TAUGHT